 Metal 3D printing is a significant production technology for aerospace companies.
-In commercial aviation, military aviation, UAS, general aviation, cabin, MRO, space vehicles, launch vehicles, aerostructures, aero engines, and rocket propulsion we see a very high degree of investment in industrial metal 3D printing.
+In commercial aviation, aviation, UAS, general aviation, cabin, MRO, space vehicles, launch vehicles, aerostructures, aero engines, and rocket propulsion we see a very high degree of investment in industrial metal 3D printing.
 Along with medical, high tech and automotive, aerospace is one of four industries that is experiencing the most substantial growth in additive manufacturing.
 OEMs and Tier One companies are certifying parts and materials for flight.
-Thousands of metal 3D printed parts are currently flying on drones, general aviation aircraft, military aircraft, satellites and various other platforms.
+Thousands of metal 3D printed parts are currently flying on drones, general aviation aircraft, satellites and various other platforms.
 Metal additive manufacturing is established as a vital part of the aerospace industry’s future.

 Why do aviation and space companies use metal additive manufacturing?

 Companies have achieved improved Buy-To-Fly ratios with metal 3D printed parts used on a number of platforms.
 Titanium, Hastelloy, Inconel and aluminium parts have been created, and used, that show significant weight savings on the final part.
 In aerostructures, engines, cabin and satellites operational weight savings have been achieved.

 Novel geometries and low volume production

 Low volume or unique parts have flown on satellite structures, custom-made parts for general aviation jets, legacy parts created for MRO and refit as well as parts for jet upgrades.
 For many parts, metal 3D printing merely is faster and more cost-effective.